 | 2007 |

-LRP16 (MACROD1) physically interacts with estrogen receptor alpha (ERα) via the A/B activation function 1 domain of ERα, enhancing ERα-mediated transcriptional activity.
-This interaction was demonstrated by GST pulldown and co-immunoprecipitation, and is estrogen-independent but enhanced by estrogen. |
+LRP16 (MACROD1) physically interacts with estrogen receptor alpha (ERα) via its macro domain, in a manner that is estrogen-independent but enhanced by estrogen, and binds specifically to the A/B activation function 1 (AF-1) domain of ERα, enhancing ERα-mediated transcriptional activity.
+GST pulldown and coimmunoprecipitation confirmed the interaction. |

-GST pulldown, co-immunoprecipitation, mammalian two-hybrid assay, siRNA knockdown with reporter gene readout |
+GST pulldown, coimmunoprecipitation, mammalian two-hybrid assay, siRNA knockdown with luciferase reporter and target gene expression |

 Endocrine-related cancer |